Gene-Weaver/LeafMachine/README.md

+## NOTE:
+LeafMachine2 is now available and has improved upon the original LeafMachine concept in every way.
+Please see [leafmachine.org](https://leafmachine.org) or [github.com/Gene-Weaver/LeafMachine2](https://github.com/Gene-Weaver/LeafMachine2) for updates.
+We recommend using LeafMachine2 going forward and will no longer support the original Matlab version of LeafMachine.

 # LeafMachine
 LeafMachine is a GUI that autonomously extracts leaf trait data from herbarium vouchers using CNNs, SVMs, and CV algorithms.
 There are two GUIs: manual version for fine-scale analyses, batch version for local files or from a list of URLs.